LoginRadius/engineering-portal/content/growth/saas-consumer-support/index.md

 ### 1. Email or Ticketing

 Various options exist to support this channel.
-These range in scale from a simple support email address to robust support ticketing systems.
+These range in scale from a simple support email address to robust support <a rel="nofollow" href="https://hiverhq.com/blog/email-ticketing-systems"> ticketing systems </a>.

 These often form one of the initial touchpoints for all issues and allow for <a href="https://www.loginradius.com/blog/fuel/2021/03/8-Effective-Communication-Strategies-for-Internal-Alignment-and-Growth-in-2021/">consumers communication</a> and longer-term investigations.